aapp1420/BERT-analysis/README.md

 Second:
   Write a code named `similarity.py`

-  **Preprocessing data**: for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer. (correspond word index is 101, 102, 0)
+  **Preprocessing data**: for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer. (corresponding word index are 101, 0, 102)

   The code may needs four functions: